wsbctechnicalblog/wsbctechnicalblog.github.io/content/stop-the-meeting-hell.md

 Back to the actual topic … can we stop the meeting madness?
 So, what is the actual problem?

-We have to choose whether we want to improve productivity and balance work:life, or continue the multi-tasking, context-switching overload.
+We must choose whether we want to improve productivity and balance work:life, or continue the multi-tasking, context-switching overload.

 The choice is yours … my team and I are taking the right turn!